ligato/docs/docs/plugins/vpp-plugins.md

 The interface's logical name is for use by the vpp-agent.
 It serves as a reference for other models (e.g. bridge domains).
 VPP works with indexes, which are generated when the new interface instance is created.

 The index is a unique integer for identification and future VPP internal references.
-In order to parse name and index, the vpp-agent uses a corresponding tag in the VPP via binary API.
-This "name-to-index" mapping entry enables the vpp-agent to locate the interface name and assign the correct index to it.
+In order to parse the name and index, the vpp-agent uses a corresponding tag in the VPP binary API.
+This "name-to-index" mapping entry enables the vpp-agent to locate the interface name and and the corresponding index.

 ### Unnumbered interfaces

-An interface can have assigned with IPv4 or IPv6 addresses some combination thereof.
+An interface can be assigned with IPv4 or IPv6 addresses or some combination thereof.
 A VPP interface can also be set as unnumbered.
 It this scenario it "borrows" the IP address of another interface, the so called "target" interface.

 To set an interface as unnumbered, omit `ip_addresses` and set `interface_with_ip`.
 The target interface must exist and if it does not, the unnumbered interface will be postponed and configured later when the required target interface appears.
-The target interface and must contain at least one IP address.
+The target interface must be configured with at least one IP address.

 ### Maximum transmission unit

-The MTU is the size of the largest protocol data unit that can be communicated in a single network layer transmission.
+The MTU is the size of the largest protocol data unit that can be sent on the "wire".
 A custom MTU size for the interface can be set using the `mtu` value in the interface definition.
-If the field is left empty, VPP uses a default MTU size value.
+If the field is left empty, VPP uses a default MTU size.

 The vpp-agent provides an option to automatically set the MTU size for an interface using a [config file] [interface-config-file].
-If the global MTU value is set to non-zero value, but interface definition contains a different local value, the local value is preferred over the global value.
+If the global MTU size is set to a non-zero value, but interface definition contains a different local value, the local value take precedence over the global value.

 !!! note
-    MTU is not available for VxLan tunnels and IPSec tunnel interfaces.
+    MTU is not available for VxLan or IPSec tunnel interfaces.

 ### Interface types

 !!!
 Note
-    In the brief descriptions below, reference will be made to interface `links` for `structures` along with the contents defining various properties and functions specific to the respective interface type.
+    In the brief descriptions below, reference will be made to interface `links` or `structures` along with the contents defining various properties and functions specific to the respective interface type.
 Those details are contained in a file called [`interface.proto`][links].

-Interface type-specific fields in the vpp-agent are defined in special structures called [links][links].
-A description of the primary differences for the given interface types follows:
+Interface type-specific fields supported by the vpp-agent are defined in special structures called [links][links].
+Observations on specific interface types follow:

-- **Bond** was created to support the Link Aggregation Control Protocol (LACP)).
-Network bonding is the process of combining or joining two or more network interfaces together into a single interface.
-It can support various modes of operation and load balancing across the different interface constiuent interfaces of the bond.
+- **Bond** was created to support the Link Aggregation Control Protocol (LACP).
+Network bonding is the process of combining or joining two or more network interfaces together into to form a single interface.
+It can support various modes of operation and load balancing across the different member interfaces of the bond interface.

 - **Sub-interface** is derived from other interfaces by adding VLAN ID to it.
 The sub-interface link of type `SubInterface` requires a name of the parent interface, and the ID of the VLAN.

 - **Software** loopback does not have any special fields.

 - **DPDK** and physical interfaces cannot be created or removed directly by the vpp-agent.
 The PCI interface must be connected to the VPP and should be configured for use by the Linux kernel.
-The vpp-agent can set the interface IP, MAC or set it as enabled.
+The vpp-agent can configure the interface IP and MAC address information or set it as enabled.
 No special configuration fields are defined.

-- **Memory interface** or shared memory packet interface ( or simply memif) types provides high-performance send and receive functions between VPP instances.
-Additional fields are defubed in `MemifLink`.
-The most important is a socket filename.
-The default contains default socket filename with zero index which can be used to create memif interfaces.
+- **Memory interface** or shared memory packet interface (memif for short) types provides high-performance send and receive functions between VPP instances.
+Additional fields are defined in `MemifLink`.
+The most important of these is the socket filename.
+The default uses a default socket filename with zero index which can be used to create memif interfaces.
 Note that the vpp-agent needs to be resynced to register the new memif interface.

 - **Tap interface** exists in two versions, TAPv1 and TAPv2 but only the latter can be configured.
-TAPv2 is based on virtio which means it knows that it runs in a virtual environmentand cooperates with the hypervisor.
-The `TapLink` provides several setup options available for the TAPv2.
+TAPv2 is based on [virtio][virtio] which means it knows that it runs in a virtual environment and cooperate with the hypervisor.
+The `TapLink` provides several setup options available for TAPv2.

 !!! danger "important"
     The first version of the Tap interface is no longer supported by VPP.
 It cannot be managed by the vpp-agent.

-- **Af-packet interface** the VPP "host" interface.
+- **Af-packet interface** is the VPP "host" interface.
 Its primary function in life is to connect to the host via the OS VEth interface.
 Because of this, the Af-packet interface cannot exist without its host interface.
 If the desired VEth is missing, the configuration is postponed.
-If the host interface was removed, the vpp-agent un-configures and caches related Af-packets information
+If the host interface was removed, the vpp-agent "un-configures" and caches related Af-packet information
-The `AfpacketLink` contains only one field with the name of the host interface (as defined in the [Linux interface plugin][linux-interface-plugin-guide].
+The `AfpacketLink` contains only one field with the name of the host interface as defined in the [Linux interface plugin][linux-interface-plugin-guide].

-- **VxLan tunnel** endpoint (VTEP) defines a `VxlanLink` with source and destination address, a VXLan network identifier (VNI) and a name of the optional multicast interface.
+- **VxLan tunnel** endpoint (VTEP) defines a `VxlanLink` with source and destination addresses, a VXLan network identifier (VNI) and a name of the optional multicast interface.

-- **IPSec virtual tunnel** interface (VTI) provides a routable interface type for terminating IPSec tunnels and an easy way to define protection between sites to form an overlay network.
-The IPSec tunnel defines `IPSecLink` with various options including local and remote IP address, local and remote security parameter index (SPI) and various crypto algorithms for encryption and authentication.
-The choice crypto algorithms are determined by those supported by VPP.
+- **IPSec virtual tunnel** interface (VTI) provides a routable interface type for terminating IPSec tunnels. `IPSecLink` describes IPsec tunnel setup options including local and remote IP addresses, local and remote security parameter index (SPI) values and crypto algorithms for encryption and authentication.
+The choice of crypto algorithms are determined by those supported by VPP.

-- **VmxNet3** interface is a virtual network adapter designed to deliver high performance in virtual environments.
+- **VmxNet3** interface is a virtual network adapter for delivering high performance in virtual environments.
 VmxNet3 requires VMware tools to be used.
-Type-specific fields are defined in the `VmxNet3Link` structure.
+Setup options are described in `VmxNet3Link`.

 **Configuration example**

 **1. Using key-value database** (etcd in our example) put the interface config data using the correct [interface key][key-reference]).

-Example of a common interface configuration in JSON format:
+Example data:
 ```json
 {
     "name":"loop1",